• Log In

 Recent Activities

-Maryland Attorney General’s Audit Design Team — I co-chair a committee appointed to design and conduct a study to investigate allegations of racial and pro-police bias in Maryland’s medical examination system.
+Maryland Attorney General’s Audit Design Team — I co-chaired a committee that designed and carried out a first-of-its-kind study to investigate allegations of racial and pro-police bias in Maryland’s medical examination system.
+Our report was released May 15, 2025 and is available here.

 Royal Statistical Society — I served on the RSS panel that drafted the report: Healthcare Serial Killer or Coincidence?
 Statistical issues in investigation of suspected medical misconduct (Septemter, 2022).